 Recommendations for UK passport holders

-• There are new entry rules on travelling to the EU and Schengen area.
-Please visit the European Commission webpages for more information on Schengen Visas which will allow you to enter the EU and Schengen area visa free for certain periods of time depending on what you plan to do there.
+- There are new entry rules on travelling to the EU and Schengen area.
+Please visit the European Commission's website for information on the entry/exit system and the Schengen Visa webpages for more information on Schengen Visas which will allow you to enter the EU and Schengen area visa free for certain periods of time depending on what you plan to do there.

 Recommendations for non-UK passport holders

-• If you are planning to visit the EU, please visit the European Commision webpages for more information on Schengen Visas which will allow you to enter the EU and Schengen area visa-free for certain periods of time depending on what you plan to do there.
+- If you are planning to visit the EU, Please visit the European Commission's website for information on the entry/exit system and the Schengen Visa webpages for more information on Schengen Visas which will allow you to enter the EU and Schengen area visa free for certain periods of time depending on what you plan to do there.

 Support provided by UK universities